 Solange Nicole: The Reality of Relationships

-Paul Collins: What themes does your book explore and what do you hope the readers will take away from the experience?
-Is there a particular feeling or experience that you hope to evoke for the reader?
+What themes does your book explore and what do you hope the readers will take away from the experience?
+Is there a particular feeling or experience that you hope to evoke in the reader?

-Solange Nicole: My Beloved Tourniquet is about love, betrayal, deception, suffering, power and lust.
+My Beloved Tourniquet is about love, betrayal, deception, suffering, power, and lust.
 It’s my wish that my readers, no matter how brief a moment, feel.
 For them to reflect on their own lives and their hearts.
 I wish to challenge their ideals on love and embrace the imperfections that come with the reality of relationships.

-Solange Nicole: They can most definitely find me on Facebook!
+They can most definitely find me on Facebook!
 There is the Beloved Series Blog, Tumblr, and YouTube!
-My books are sold on Amazon, Kindle, B&N online, BAM online and in Katy Budget Books for those who are local to the Katy, TX area.
+My books are sold on Amazon, Kindle, B&N online, BAM online, and Katy Budget Books for those who are local to the Katy, TX area.
 All of my titles are on Good Reads as well!
-My titles so far are: My Beloved Tourniquet, Chocolate Roses Will I Dream, HERE I STAND: In Love’s Evil Embrace, An Hour of Decadence, and On The Wings of Blue Rose.
+My titles so far are My Beloved Tourniquet, Chocolate Roses Will I Dream, HERE I STAND: In Love’s Evil Embrace, An Hour of Decadence, and On The Wings of Blue Rose.